 A study study published in the American Journal of Physiology revealed that people who took fish oil supplements for longer than 1 month had improved cardiovascular function during mentally stressful tests.

 7) Protection from Alzheimer's disease

 Claims were made for many years that regular fish oil consumption would help prevent people from developing Alzheimer's disease.
-However, a major study in 2010 found that fish oils and a placebo were no different in Alzheimer's prevention.
+However, a major study in 2010 found that fish oils were no better than placebo at preventing Alzheimer's.

-In contrast, a study published in Neurology in 2007 reported that a diet in fish, omega-3 oils, fruit and veggies reduces dementia and Alzheimer's risk.7
+In contrast, a study published in Neurology in 2007 reported that a diet high in fish, omega-3 oils, fruit, and vegetables reduced dementia and Alzheimer's risk.

 8) Protection from vision loss

-Adequate dietary consumption of DHA protects people from age-related vision loss, Canadian researchers reported in the journal Investigative Ophthalmology & Visual Science.8
+Adequate dietary consumption of DHA protects people from age-related vision loss, Canadian researchers reported in the journal Investigative Ophthalmology & Visual Science.

 10) Schizophrenia and psychotic disorders

-In what was believed to be the first study of its kind, research has revealed the omega-3 fatty acids found in fish oil may be effective for reducing the risk of psychosis.
+In what was believed to be the first study of its kind, researchers revealed the omega-3 fatty acids found in fish oil may be effective for reducing the risk of psychosis.